spags093/spags093/README.md

 - Seeking a full time Data Science or Machine Learning role

 ### 🌱 I’m currently learning:
+- Methods to make my code more efficient
 - The famous Deep Learning course on Coursera by Andrew Ng on Stanford University
 - Further building my understand of Machine Learning with Frank Kane's 'Machine Learning, Data Science and Deep Learning' Udemy course
 - Familiarizing myself with AWS and Azure